kornelM/CompanyHierarchyApp/readme.md

 ### Possible improvements
 Teams can be identified by its name or id.
-It could be changed to identify team only by its name/id.
+It could be changed to identify teamName only by its name/id.

 - migrate Spring configuration to .xml file (for now annotations are fine and don't create chaos)
 - refactor methods to increase Java 8 usage (i.e. Optionals?)